Residency (medicine): Thailand

 In Thailand, postgraduate medical training is monitored by the Medical Council of Thailand (TMC) and conducted by their respective "Royal Colleges".

 Thailand has a significant issue with an imbalance of medical personnel between Bangkok and the remaining 76 provinces.
 As a primate city, the majority of specialists wish to remain in Bangkok after training.
 Each year, the TMC outlines the requirements for application to a certain specialty, depending on the needs of the country for staff within that field.
 Specialities are therefore classified into tiers depending on national demand.
-The duration spent in internship depends on the specialty the graduate wishes to study.
+The duration spent in the national internship program depends on the specialty the graduate wishes to study.
 Specialties classified as 'lacking' may require only one year of internship, whilst more competitive specialties often require the full three-year duration of internship to meet the application criteria.
 Fields classified as 'severely lacking' may not require internship training at all.

 Application to residency may be done on contract with a government hospital or without a contract, namely 'free-training'.
 Government hospitals may sign contracts to sponsor residency training for specialist doctors they require.
 In these cases, the duration for internship required in more popular fields may be reduced.
 For example, a residency in internal medicine requires three years of internship if applying without contract, but is reduced to two years if applying under contract.
 However at the end of training, specialists under contract must return to work at that particular hospital for a minimum of the duration of residency.

 Most residency programs in Thailand consist of three to four years of training.
 The duration of training may be up to five or six years in certain specialties.
 Applications are sent to the Royal College overseeing their desired specialty and candidates may apply to no more than five institutes that conduct training in that specialty.
 As of 2022, there were 40 base specialties and 49 subspecialties.
-Subspecialty training (fellowship) requires initial training in the respective base specialty.
+Subspecialty training (fellowship) requires initial training in the respective base specialty and is generally 1–2 years in duration.